microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 blocks servicing scenarios e.g. App1 is running when App2 installs a newer ProjectReunion Framework package.
 These issues can be avoided via a per-app 'helper' Main package.
 See TBD-link-to-per-app-helper-proposal for more details.

+Project Reunion includes the Dynamic Dependency Lifetime Manager (DDLM) integrated with the bootstrapper API to provide this runtime 'pinning' for not-packaged applications.

 # 4. Examples